Find out if you are eligible to apply for university accommodation.

 • Colleges typically offer dormitory-style accommodation - with students living in similar room types.
 In contrast, University Accommodation offers a broader range of room and apartment types to select from.

-• Residential colleges are usually catered and meals are provided for residents.
+• Residential colleges are usually catered, and meals are provided for residents.
 University Accommodation is self-catered, meaning you will need to prepare your meals.
 Most apartments feature either shared or private kitchens and most buildings have ample communal cooking and dining facilities.

 • Colleges offer a tutorial program specifically tailored to your chosen subjects at University, whereas University Accommodation's academic support is more focused on study skills.